 The first thing you must do before planting carrots is to prepare your garden beds.
 Because we use a no-till gardening method and we continually use our weed suppression strategies we have very few weeds growing in our beds.

 If you have weeds, you’ll want to go ahead and remove them (by the root if possible) before planting your carrot seeds.

 Loosen the Soil

 Next, because carrots will grow deep into the ground, you need to have nice aerated and loose soil that’s well-draining.

 If you’ve followed us for any length of time you know that we believe the number one most important thing in the garden is your soil.
 Learn how we super-charge our soil each year here.

-To loosen our soil up, we use this heavy duty 14-inch broadfork from Meadow Creature.
+To loosen our soil up, we use this heavy duty 14-inch broadfork from Meadow Creature which happens to fall on the list of my top gardening tool recommendations.
 Just one pass through the beds is all we need.
 No tilling, just loosening up!